 - Exclusive – in the possession of the individual occupying the real property alone.

 - Continuous – staying and paying taxes on the property for 7 or 18 years.

 If these five elements are not fulfilled by the squatter, they don’t have grounds for adverse possession.
 Let’s take a look at what each of these means.

 In this sense, “hostile” doesn’t mean violent or dangerous.
-There are three definitions of a ‘hostile claim’ in regards to adverse possession.
+There are three definitions of a ‘hostile claim’ in regard to adverse possession.

 - Simple Occupation.
 This rule is followed by most states.
 It defines a hostile claim as one that goes against the interests of the owner.
 The trespasser may or may not know that the land belongs to someone else, but the fact that they are occupying the land is enough to fit this claim.

 - Awareness of Trespassing.
 With this definition, the trespasser must be aware that his or her use of the property is trespassing (meaning that they know they have no legal right to the property).